neplechac/CS50W-Project--Flack-/README.md

 https://docs.cs50.net/web/2020/x/projects/2/project2.html

-This is my implementation of the third project in the CS50w course – a simple online messaging app.
+This is my implementation of the third project in the CS50w course (old version) – a simple online messaging app.

 ### Requirements
 Required Python packages are listed in `requirements.txt` file.